AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 ## Keep them awake! {#header-8}
 </header>

-If your audience sleep through your training or spend that time on a mental stroll along some tropical island beach they won't be taking much knowledge with them.
+If your audience sleeps through your training or spends that time on a mental stroll along some tropical island beach they won't be taking much knowledge with them.
 Yup, this may seem obvious but in practise its more tricky.
 Especially if you are really getting down into the nuts and bolts of particularly difficult sections.